VERSE | IF I COULD

 Where the pain ripples in screaming peals

-Your thoughts marking time with the cacophony
+My thoughts marking time with the cacophony

-Where you stumble on your own feet
+Where I stumble on my own feet

 Nothing for a while